diyakansagra/is477/data_cleaning/Cleaned_Data/README.md

-This folder contains the cleaned datasets for this project:
+This folder contains the finalized cleaned datasets for this project:

 - 'imdb_cleaned.csv` – the IMDb dataset after Python-based cleaning.
 - 'tmdb_cleaned.csv` – the TMDB dataset after Python-based cleaning.